 - apology

 - referral for counseling

 - reprimand

-- change of position

-- relocation to another department/program
+- relocation to another program

-- suspension with or without pay

-- dismissal
+- expulsion

-5. Appeal Rights
+5. APPEAL RIGHTS

-If a union member, the individual has the right to appeal the decision in accordance with the Collective Agreement.
+If a union member is involved, the individual has the right to appeal the decision in accordance with the Collective Agreement.
 If the individual is a non-union member, they may file an appeal to the President & CEO or their delegate for review and decision.

-6. Additional Rights
+6. ADDITIONAL RIGHTS